kcstokely/dusk/README.md

     - (this limits msgs-per-sec sent)

 * uses https://github.com/gbevin/SendMIDI to send messages
+    - this should be installed on your machine
     - use "sendmidi list" to get your device name
     - add it to dusk.py (set variable DEVICE)
     - thanks gbevin